Find these and other great books at the Luther Memorial library.

 White Nationalist “Christians” abuse sacred scripture to justify racism, sexism, reactionary politics and violence.
 This book shows us how to reclaim scripture as a counter-argument against those who hijack the Bible to harm others.

-How the Word is Passed: A Reconing with the History of Slavery Across America by Clint Smith
+How the Word is Passed: A Reckoning with the History of Slavery Across America | Clint Smith

 Nonfiction